USA Four Corners Tour

 Four Corners Tour Rules

-Please note there are two different USA Four Corner Tours: Traditional and True X. You decide, at your start point, which ride you want to do.
-Here is a FOUR CORNERS INTRODUCTION packet with a letter and one-page summaries of the Four Corners rides.
-Download and print the FOUR CORNERS FORMS you need to complete for your ride records.
-For certification later on, we will review your submitted package of either ride once we receive your Finishers Package and validate which ride was completed.
+Please note there are two different Four Corner Tours: Traditional and True X. You decide, at your start point, which ride you want to do.
+Here is a FOUR CORNERS INTRODUCTION packet especially for new FC riders with a welcome letter and easily printable details of the two Four Corners rides.

 If you finish the True X in under 21 days, your accomplishment will be uniquely identified in the Finisher list, in gold lettering.